harveybc/feature-extractor/README_visualizer.md

 > set FLASK_ENV=development

-### Command-Line Execution

-For now, the execution is made vá the following commands (in the future a WSGI server line waitress will be used):
+For now, the execution is made via the following commands (in the future a WSGI server line waitress will be used):

 > flask run